PipeWeave/pipeweave/packages/orchestrator/ARCHITECTURE.md

 ### 5. Maintenance Mode

 Three states:
-- `normal` - Accept and process tasks
+- `running` - Accept and process tasks
 - `waiting_for_maintenance` - No new tasks, waiting for completion
 - `maintenance` - No tasks running, safe for migrations

+**Transition Mechanism (Event-Driven):**
+- Maintenance mode transitions are event-driven, triggered when task status changes
+- When a task completes or fails, the system checks if auto-transition is needed
+- No polling interval required - transitions happen immediately when conditions are met
+- Works identically in both standalone and serverless modes

 **Endpoints:**
 - `requestMaintenance()` - Transition to waiting state
 - `enterMaintenance()` - Enter maintenance (only if no tasks running)
 - `exitMaintenance()` - Return to normal
-- Auto-transition via background checker (every 5s default)
+- Auto-transition occurs when last task completes while in `waiting_for_maintenance` state

 ## API Endpoints